 - Full registration, accommodation and travel expenses to attend the British Science Festival

-- Presentation of the award and the opportunity to deliver a brief presentation on the research project at the British Science Festival, and at a meeting of the EPS
+- The opportunity to deliver a brief talk on the research project at a meeting of the EPS

 The EPS/British Science Association Undergraduate Project Prize: Rules and Conditions of the Award